Afar people: Religion

-Afar people are predominantly Muslim.
-They have a long association with Islam through the various local Muslim polities and practice the Sunni sect of Islam.
+The Afar are predominantly Muslim.
+They have a long association with Islam through the various local Muslim polities and practice the Sunni branch of Islam.
 The majority of the Afar had adopted Islam by the 13th century due to the expanding influence of holy men and traders from the Arabian peninsula.
 The Afar mainly follow the Shafi'i school of Sunni Islam.
 Sufi orders like the Qadiriyya are also widespread among the Afar.
 Afar religious life is somewhat syncretic with a blend of Islamic concepts and pre-Islamic ones such as rain sacrifices on sacred locations, divination, and folk healing.